google/codeworld/web/help/GuideUnit1.md

 for curves that join back to their starting point in a loop.
 These functions work exactly like `polyline` and `polygon`, but just draw smooth curves instead.

-Drawing with the Coordinate Plane
+Drawing with the coordinate plane
 ---------------------------------

 A neat trick is to use the coordinate plane as you write your code.
 Say